 - You have current credit arrangements with occasional missed payments

-- You have no CCJs
+- You have no CCJs, which stands for county court judgement

-Evolution Funding, the broker behind My Car Credit, uses a combination of Experian and Equifax scoring combined with their own clever algorithm to determine which lender is best for your circumstances.
+Evolution Funding, the broker behind My Car Credit, uses a combination of Experian and Equifax scoring combined with their own clever algorithm to determine which car finance lender is best for your circumstances.
 Evolution Funding defines a good score as being an ‘Evo Score’ of 650 and above.
 However, they cater for customers with scores much lower than this so don’t feel disheartened if you have a less than perfect credit score.
 There is also lots of advice available in our Help & Advice section on how to improve your credit score.

 How we can help